yagopajarino/zkam/README.md

 Whether you're a photographer protecting your work, a journalist verifying sources, or anyone concerned about image authenticity in the digital age, zkam provides a powerful, user-friendly solution for proving photo ownership and authenticity without revealing sensitive information.

 ## Repository Structure
--  **[Front-end Code]([link-to-frontend](https://github.com/NicolasBiondini/zkam))**: This directory contains the source code for the front-end application, including UI components, state management, and API integrations.
+-  **[Front-end Code](https://github.com/NicolasBiondini/zkam)**: This directory contains the source code for the front-end application, including UI components, state management, and API integrations.
-- **[Smart Contract Code](link-to-smart-contract)**: This directory includes the smart contract code written in [Solidity/ink!/etc.], deployment scripts, and contract tests.
+- **[Smart Contract Code](link-to-smart-contract)**: This directory includes the smart contract code written in Solidity and deployed in Scroll.

 ## How does it work?